atinzad/renamerApp/README.md

 and a minimal Streamlit UI for manual rename preview, apply, and undo.

 Increment 1 scope:
-- Create jobs and list image files from a folder
+- Create jobs and list files from a folder
 - Preview manual rename plan with sanitization and collision handling
 - Apply renames and save an undo log
 - Undo the last rename operation